LakshayBaijal/Calculator-using-Django-Python-/README.md

 # Calculator-using-Django-Python-
-Simple and easy built calculator in Django Framework with javascript,CSS,HTML
+Simple and easy built in calculator in Django Framework with javascript,CSS,HTML

 Extract the Static.rar file in the same directory